The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 Music at the Frontier Stage, Mission Square, and The Silo are always included with the price of admission, but tickets to the shows on the main stage are sold separately.

-This year music acts like Darius Rucker, Journey, Old Dominion, and Santana will be gracing the Michelob ULTRA Stage, and tickets are going fast!
-Learn more about the shows and how to purchase your tickets here before the run out!
+This year music acts like Parker McCallum will be gracing the Michelob ULTRA Stage, and tickets are going fast!
+Additional music acts will be announced as the date nears, but in the meantime you can learn more about the shows and how to purchase your tickets here before the run out!

 Parking is available at the California Mid-State Fair, but it is very limited and expense.
 The price is $20 per vehicle, and you can not park an RV.
 Most of the restaurants and residents within walking distance will also offer some type of parking, which you can see as you drive the approximate mile radius around the fairgrounds.